HumeAI/hume-python-sdk/README.md

 ## WebSockets

-We expose a websocket client for interacting with the EVI API as well as Expression Measurement.
+We expose a websocket client for interacting with the EVI API.

 When interacting with these clients, you can use them very similarly to how you'd use the common `websockets` library: